 People attending the festival

 The people attending the festival represent different parts of Danish society.
 53% in attendance are ordinary citizens.
 Most of them are elderly, well educated and with a specific interest in societal and political matters.
 Approximately 34% consists of what are called the professionals: the lobbyists and the organisations who are there to work.
 2% consists of politicians, whose main purpose for participating is to provide political messages, networking and getting in direct dialogue with the citizens, while approximately 1% consists of journalists.
 The last 12% are volunteers, who are there to network and help organizations.

 Involvement of the political parties

 The parliamentary parties have their own tents during the festival.
 Furthermore, each party has the main stage at their disposal for half an hour during the festival.
 The foundation Folkemødet decides the time slots, which rotate every year.
 In 2017, all the political parties from the parliament participated and 146 out of a total of 179 members of parliament participated.
 The politicians are not allowed in the festival if they only spread marketing materials for their own party and do not organize any events.
 Additionally, they have to pay a fee, as does everyone else, to get a tent etc.

 Anyone can apply to organize events.
 The secretariat allows the events if they are seen as relevant and create dialogue, which means that almost all events are accepted.
 The programme is curated in the sense that they try matchmaking between various event organisers who present similar programmes.
 The Head of Programme meets up with the event organisers in order to get them to join forces.
-Folkemødet focuses on the festival in June and does not offer any activities during the year.
+Folkemødet focuses on the festival in June but is working on offering activities during the year.
 Culture blends into the event in a significant way, with theatre, music, art and sports all part of the programme.